Articles on: General

 Step 8.2

-Copy the long string that says xpub inside the quotes that stretches 2 lines.
+Copy the "xpub..." string inside the quotes — the long one that extends across two lines.

 Step 8.3

-Be sure to tick whether your address starts with a 3 or a bc1.
-Check the note you left for yourself about this in Step 8. if starting with a bc1 convert to Zpub and if starting with a 3 then convert to Ypub
+Be sure to check whether the address starts with a 3 or a bc1.
+Check the note you left for yourself about this in Step 7.

 Step 8.4